1. Search Result

 2-Oxosuccinic acid

-Endogenous Metabolite Reactive Oxygen Species Metabolic Disease
+Endogenous Metabolite Reactive Oxygen Species (ROS) Metabolic Disease

 Oxaloacetic acid (2-Oxosuccinic acid) is a metabolic intermediate involved in several ways, such as citric acid cycle, gluconeogenesis, the urea cycle, the glyoxylate cycle, amino acid synthesis, and fatty acid synthesis, whereby Oxaloacetic acid facilitates the clearance of reactive oxygen species (ROS) and improves mitochondrial function .